Jo-Lam/explosion/README.md

 ## Context

-- to run in > 100M of records, creating potentially x 20 times size of data.
+- If we were to run full explosion, say in > 100M of records, we will be creating potentially x 10 times size of data.
+- this script is a suggested solution to reduce this comparison pair & save computation.

 ## Files